 - What parish(s) is/are requesting.

 - Demographic data over a five (5) year time and projection for the future.

 - Specific financial data: five (5) year financial data that shows school and parish financial trends, percentage of parish subsidy, School Choice income, percentage of school income that returns to the parish, third source funding.

 - Tuition history: 5 years

 - Salary history: 5 years

 - Enrollment data: 5 years

 - Data about reduction in force during the past 5 years

-- Relationship of this request to the pastoral plan outlined in Vision 2020

 - Potential for collaboration and sharing of resources with other parishes/schools

+- Rationale for curricular change, including predicted impact on student achievement and school enrollment

 - Timeline for this study/change

 - Other information